VolanDeMor1/CodeGenerator/README.md

 # CodeGenerator

-A regular html page that generates a code for any authorization
+UNUSUAL html page that generates a code for any authorization